ParulChawlaa/Unemployment-In-India/README.md

-# Unemployment-In-India
-UNEMPLOYMENT IN INDIA during COVID-19.
-Analyzed the Unemployment trends in India during the lockdown period through data analysis and visualization
+# UNEMPLOYMENT IN INDIA DURING COVID-19
+# Analysed the Unemployment trends in India during the Lockdown period through data analysis and visualisation using R programming.
+# The dataset is procured from Kaggle, laid a robust groundowrk for exploration